Individual shadow work sessions

 Symbolic representation

-See here for more details about what to expect in a session if you are not already familiar with the concept of symbolic representation and its role in exploring the psyche in shadow work therapy.
+See here for more details about what to expect in a session if you are not already familiar with the concept of symbolic representation and its key role in mapping, externalising, and exploring the psyche in shadow work therapy.

-Symbolic representation in this way is unique to shadow work and there is deep value for you in setting up your space so that this can be a component of your online session.
-There is something about the perspective it gives that can be a very illuminating and powerful part of your process, your understanding and your insight as we work together.
+Symbolic representation in this way is unique to shadow work and there is deep value for you in setting up your space with consideration so that this can be a meaningful component of your online session.
+There is something about the perspective it gives that can be a very illuminating and powerful part of the process for you as we work together.

 Preparing your room

-3. You will need a place to come back to, a seating place off the 'carpet'.
+You will need a place to come back to, a seating place off the 'carpet'.
 A space where you can sit comfortably and look at the carpet and talk with me as we move through your process, reflect and decide what to do next.
-While we are working you will need to move the laptop so that I can see you wherever you are in the room as you step on and off the carpet.
+While we are working you will need to move the laptop so that I can see you and so that I can always hear you clearly wherever you are in the room as you step on and off the carpet.

 Other items to have to hand

-1. Please get together some coloured pieces of fabric.
-These could be different coloured single bed sheets, shawls, scarves, capes, towels etc. These are used to represent the parts of your inner world and for you to stand on/by or to put around you when you step onto the carpet (into your inner world) and into different parts of yourself to explore them experientially (if that is what you choose to do).
+Please get together some coloured pieces of fabric.
+These could be different coloured single bed sheets, shawls, scarves, capes, towels etc. These are used as ‘placeholders’ to represent the parts of your inner world and for you to stand on or to put around you when you step onto the carpet (into your inner world) and into different parts of yourself to explore them in an embodied way (if that is what you choose to do).

 During breaks